 The Department of Political Science and Public Administration

-offers a bachelor’s degree program in political science.
-The department also offers a Master of Public Administration (MPA), a graduate certificate in nonprofit management, and a Master of Arts in International Affairs (MAIA) degrees.
+offers a bachelor’s degree program in political science, a graduate certificate in nonprofit management, and Master's degrees in Public Administration (MPA), and International Affairs (MAIA).

 Bachelor of Arts in Political